Air Gap Backups: Your Undeniable Defense Against Ransomware

 How Does an Air Gap Backup Aid in Data Recovery?

 After a ransomware attack, an air gap backup acts as a clean, unaffected repository of your critical data.
 Since the backup is isolated, it has not been encrypted or compromised by the ransomware.
-This allows organizations to restore their systems and operations using the untouched backup data, thereby canceling out the impact of the ransomware and avoiding the need to pay a ransom.
+This allows organizations to restore their systems and operations using the untouched backup data, thereby canceling out the encryption impact of the ransomware and avoiding the need to pay a ransom for a decryption key.
 The ability to quickly access and use an unencrypted, uncorrupted dataset is important for minimizing downtime and business disruption following a successful ransomware incident.

 Can Ransomware Infect Data Stored Using an Air Gap Strategy?